jeffpwalsh/hotel-website/README.md

  ## Description
- - Custom CSS and HTML theme for a Hotel Website
+ - Custom CSS and HTML theme for a Hotel Website.
+ - Responsive design (Media Queries: max-width: 768px)

 ## Table of Contents
 ```